 2019 Unconventional Clay, Co-curated

-2017 Current Organiser of Ventura College Ceramics Visiting artists program
+2017 Current Organizer of Ventura College Ceramics Visiting artists program

-2018 Organised wood firing conference to Guilin, China
+2018 Organized wood firing conference to Guilin, China

 2015-2018 New Media Gallery, Co-gallery director